Urav-Advanced-Learning-Systems-Pvt-Ltd/Study-Buddy-Engineering-Hackathon-2024/README.md

 ## Prizes

 More than 50 colleges participating for 100,000 Indian Rupees and more.
-Win up to 10,000 Indian Rupees as prize per minimum 1000 participants Cohort
+Win up to 10,000 Indian Rupees as prize per minimum 1000 participants Cohort.
+Each 1000 participant cohort will get 5000 Rs as First Prize and 10 x 500 Rs consolation prizes.

 ## Judging Parameters